 “He was educated and had been travelling around in England, Germany and Ireland.
 A few others before him had tried to promote the idea and weren’t successful.
 But he was very knowledgeable and was able to give examples of successful co-operatives elsewhere,” adds Prof Puusa.

 Finland was part of the Russian Empire at that time and the co-operative model was seen as a means to bring people together and assert a common identity.
-During these turbulent times co-operatives took different sides, which cause division within the movement.
+During these turbulent times co-operatives took different sides, which caused division within the movement.
 Ever since they have sought to stay politically neutral to avoid division.

 “Hannes believed that the co-operative movement would unite the nation against Russification and enforce a Finnish mentality, creating an identity.
 The time was right; it was a matter of becoming independent and enforcing the national identity.
 What is distinct in comparison to other countries is that the forces promoting the idea were very strong.